 Not in the eastern Sierra’s just yet?
 If you are anywhere near the Los Angeles area before you venture to the eastern Sierras you must check out Saver’s, this awesome mega thrift store is my favorite place for absolutely everything recycled fashion before I make my way out onto the leaf-covered and maybe a bit chilly trails of fall.

 It just breaks my heart to think of landfills full of discarded Forever 21 leggings and crop tops; That is why I am so vigilant about being so earth-friendly in my retailing.
 Recycled shopping has become a part of my life in the past two years and I will never pay a hundred dollars for trendy jeans from Nordstrom again when I can be a much more sustainable shopper and purchase them gently used from my favorite thrift store.
 Recycled fashion has changed my life and my closet since I have embraced limiting my carbon footprint.
+Even if I have to buy socks, I may opt for recycled or sustainable socks.
+Eco-friendly clothing can also help save the environment, since they are made of recycled or natural materials.
 That’s why I brag to everyone I know, “Love this jacket?
-I bought it second hand at my favorite thrift shop!”
+I bought it second-hand at my favorite thrift shop!”
 Friends tell me my boots are so cute and I tell them “You too can buy awesome boots from the Goodwill and refurbish them at home!
 It’s easy, it’s crafty, it’s upcycling!”
 With a bit of effort, it’s easy to be fashionably cute and help keep this planet just a little bit greener for the next generation.